Camishire/MIST/README.md

 - **Never commit `.env`** - it contains sensitive API keys
 - Use the included `.env.example` as a template
 - Set a strong `API_KEY` to protect the web interface
+- Production mode requires OpenCTI authentication
-- Consider running behind a reverse proxy (nginx) with HTTPS
+- Run behind HTTPS in production (Apache reverse proxy recommended)

 ## 🤝 Contributing